mapbox/Simple-KML/README.md

-# Simple KML: Cocoa parsing library for Keynote Markup Language
+# Simple KML: Cocoa parsing library for Keyhole Markup Language

 Simple KML is a simple & lightweight parsing library for KML written in Objective-C for the iOS platform.